 To further aid in keeping glasses positioned right on your child’s face, you can purchase frames with a cable temple – a C-shape extension of the frame that extends down from the top of the ear and around it.
 It should fit snugly but not tight enough to be uncomfortable.

 Parents with energetic children will appreciate flexible eyeglass frames that can withstand twisting and still not break, not to mention anti-scratch and anti-glare coatings.
 The latter helps reduce eyestrain and strain-induced headaches, especially when your child is under fluorescent lights at school, watches TV and uses mobile screens.

 When you buy glasses for kids online, it’s good to shop on a site that has a generous return policy since it may take some trial and error to get frames that fit right.

-Are those lens coatings really necessary?
+Are special eyeglasses lens coatings really necessary?

+As you order glasses online, you’ll notice the sites always offer a number of lens coatings.
 Certain coatings can make your lenses more durable and prolong the life of your glasses.
-Scratches, glare from strong sunlight and glare from computer screens can hamper your vision, and in many cases, they cause eyestrain and headaches.
+Scratches, glare from strong sunlight and glare from computer screens can hamper your vision, and cause eyestrain and headaches.